 Step 4: Optimize Your Content for Search Engines

 As you already know, search engines have the power to send you thousands of visits per month.
-In fact, if you optimize for the proper keywords, a single page on your website could be receiving over 5,000 visitors from search engines on a monthly basis.
-This is why SEO can’t be ignored.
-While it takes time before you start seeing results, the outcome would definitely be worth the effort.
+In fact, if you optimize for the proper keywords, a single page on your website could be receiving over thousands of visitors from search engines on a monthly basis.
+Massive traffic is why you can’t ignore SEO.
+While it takes time before you start seeing results, the outcome would be worth the effort.